-Since the early 1970’s, Researchers have been busy working on the further development of basic pancreatic trypsin inhibitor that later become the very model for the rapid development of protein NMR,stem cell therapies,molecular dynamics, regenerative medicine and also for experimental studies such as the world’s first artificial pancreas in medical laboratories throughout the world.
+Since the early 1970s, Researchers have been busy working on the further development of basic pancreatic trypsin inhibitors, which later became the model for the rapid development of protein NMR, stem cell therapies, molecular dynamics, and regenerative medicine.
+They have also been involved in experimental studies, such as the world’s first artificial pancreas, in medical laboratories worldwide.

 Islet Cell Transplants for Pancreatitis

-Each year, hundreds of thousands of people around the globe experience having some sort of pancreatitis.
+Each year, hundreds of thousands of people around the globe experience pancreatitis.
 Pancreatitis is defined as the inflammation of the pancreas.
-Pancreatitis occurs when the enzymes trypsin become activated.
-If you suspect that you may have pancreatitis, it is very important that you consult with a Pancreatic specialist or Endocrinologist in your home country immediately.
-There are several reasons why we develop pancreatitis but the overwhelming cause for most pancreatitis is due to frequent alcohol intake and gallstones.
-Eating and drinking habits play the biggest role in those afflicted with this degenerative disease.
+Pancreatitis occurs when the enzyme trypsin becomes activated.
+If you suspect that you may have pancreatitis, you must immediately consult with a Pancreatic specialist or Endocrinologist.
+There are several reasons why we develop pancreatitis, but the overwhelming cause for most pancreatitis is due to frequent alcohol intake and gallstones.
+Eating and drinking habits play the most significant role in those afflicted with this degenerative disease.

 Causes for Pancreatitis Pain